 - Make any changes you need to the files, in particular the adventurer sims are contained in the

-- Test your changes by running them with python by running the adv files:
+- Test your changes by running

 - Commit and push your changes.